Four priority lines of action

 Main ways of biodiversity protection.

-Carrying out generation, distribution and commercialisation activities produces, throughout their life cycle, interactions with different ecosystems, landscapes and species which puts them at the forefront of a business strategy through four lines of priority action:
+Generation, distribution and commercialisation activities produces, throughout their life cycle, interactions with different ecosystems, landscapes and species.
+Our biodiversity policy, approved by the Board of Directors, puts biodiversity and ecosystems at the forefront of our business strategy through four defined priority lines of action:

-- Commitment to train, raise awareness and communicate both internally and externally.
+- Commitment to train, raise awareness and communicate both internally and externally about the importance of biodiversity.

-- The Biodiversity Policy [PDF], defining the corporate philosophy and by which the company undertakes to integrate biodiversity in its decision-making processes, in particular when designing and building new infrastructures and including it in our environment management, training, collaboration and information systems.
+- The Biodiversity Policy [PDF], defining the corporate philosophy and through which the company undertakes to integrate biodiversity in its decision-making processes, in particular when designing and building new infrastructures to include it in our environment management, training, collaboration and information systems.

 - Environmental management model for the implementation of management systems through follow-up and control plans, most of these certified according to standards ISO 14001 or EMAS to prevent and control environmental risks.

-- The Corporate Environmental Footprint (CEF), which defines the group's impact on biodiversity.
-The CEF encompasses all our business and allows us to know the effects of each technology on biodiversity.
-Combined with the methodology for the assessment of ecosystem services (REIS, USAL Project), it allows us to determine goals for improvement:
+- The Corporate Environmental Footprint (CEF), which provides information on the group's impact on biodiversity from a life-cycle perseective.
+The CEF encompasses all our businesses and allows us to know the effects of each technology on biodiversity.
+Combined with the methodology for the assessment of ecosystem services (REIS Project, USAL), it allows us to determine goals for improvement:

 - Direct effects on biodiversity: plans for the protection of wildlife (Eurasian eagle-owl, Bonelli's eagle, Cantabrian capercaillie, etc.) and of flora (Mediterranean forests, indigenous species, etc.), and the management of specific habitats (wetlands, etc.).